w3f/Grants-Program/Web_3_Security_Alliance.md

 ### Red Team Simulations

-In collaboration with blockchain cybersecurity development firm Shield3: a series of hands-on, sophisticated training exercises to improve the capabilities of Web3 security professionals.
+In collaboration with founder of blockchain cybersecurity development firm Shield3, Isaac Patka: a series of hands-on, sophisticated training exercises to improve the capabilities of Web3 security professionals.
 Slated for launch sometime in July of 2023.

 ### The Paris Retreat

-An international event convening Web3 security professionals from across the world to collectively envision what is necessary for the industry to become as safe and efficient as possible.
+An invite-only, international event convening elite Web3 security professionals from across the world to collectively envision what is necessary for the industry to become as safe and efficient as possible.
 Will be a staging ground to proposal, orientation, and refinement of the Web3 Security Alliance's next round of projects and beyond.

 # Need more information for the below [][][][][][]